eCommerce Sites and WP Engine

 What’s the solution?

-The solution is as sample as implementing caching exclusions.
+The solution is as simple as implementing caching exclusions.
 By telling the caching system to not cache certain pages or file paths related to checkout, we can ensure appropriate functionality is maintained.
 A nice rule of thumb is that if a page normally operates under SSL, then it should most likely not be cached.

 What do I need to do?